 eCognition extends the existing knowledge-based and supervised classification methods with computer vision based object detection.
 The Template Editor Window allows users to easily collect samples to define the search template that is applied over the imagery data.
 Additionally, a template matching algorithm is available to create a correlation coefficient layer used to detect objects.

 With the introduction of multi-core processing in eCognition, customers have been enabled to complete projects faster than before.
-Further enhancements in the current eCognition version now allow users to utilize up to 8 cores with selected algorithms that typically require longer processing times (multiresolution segmentation, template matching, and layer arithmetics).
-Additionally, the calculation of feature values on-the-fly in the feature view window is also multi-core enabled now.
-The new multi-core capabilities maximizes the power of computing hardware, reduces processing bottlenecks and allows users to complete projects in up to a third of the time taken with prior versions.
+Further enhancements in eCognition version 9 allow users to utilize up to 8 cores with selected algorithms that typically require longer processing times (multiresolution segmentation, template matching, and layer arithmetics).
+Additionally, the calculation of feature values on-the-fly in the feature view window is also multi-core enabled.
+The multi-core capabilities maximizes the power of computing hardware, reduces processing bottlenecks and allows users to complete projects in up to a third of the time taken with prior versions.